 Just so you know, the taxi driver can’t tell you the exact price to get to Disney World, as flat fares are prohibited by law.
 All fares are determined by the meter inside the taxi, which depends on the total length of the trip.
 And the rate is the same, regardless of how many passengers you have (up to 9).

-However, it’s estimated that a one-way taxi ride from the airport to Disney World will cost $50 to $70.
+However, it’s estimated that a one-way taxi ride from the airport to the Disney World resorts or theme parks will cost $50 to $70.

 A taxi will typically cost a bit more than Uber or Lyft.
 But many taxis have car seats available, especially some of the bigger vans, so this is a great option if you have toddlers.